tent/files-web/README.md

 `SIGNOUT_URL`          | Optional | URL where sign-out action is located.
 Defaults to `/signout`.
 `SIGNOUT_REDIRECT_URL` | Optional | URL to redirect to after signing out.
 `SIGNIN_URL`           | Optional | URL accepting a POST request with form encoded `username` and `passphrase` to authorize `config.json`.
+`ALERT_DISMISS_URL`    | Required | URL that accepts a DELETE request. `:id` is replaced with the id of the alert.
+Expects 200 with no body for success.

 All ENV vars must be set at compile time and when running the ruby app (for development purposes only).